mpeters19/BUF_SCAMP/README.md

 Each outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as an hourly netCDF file.

-The rest of the processing flow is an adaptation from the repository created by Joe Boomgard-Zagrodnik, a postdoc at WSU, for the OLYMPEX field campaign.
+The rest of the processing flow is an adaptation from the repository created by Joe Boomgard-Zagrodnik, a postdoc at WSU, for the OLYMPEX field campaign ([PyOLYMPEX](https://github.com/joejoezz/PyOLYMPEX.git)).

 ## ParsivelPSDBUF_ND